-Credit risk consists mainly of cash deposits, cash equivalents and trade debtors.
+Credit risk mainly consists of cash deposits, cash equivalents and trade debtors.
 The company only deposits cash with major banks with high quality credit standing and limits exposure to anyone counter-party.

 Loss allowances for trade receivables, unbilled receivables, contract assets and finance lease receivables are measured at an amount equal to lifetime expected credit losses.
-Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.
-Lifetime expected credit loss is computed based on a provision matrix which takes in to the account risk profiling of customers and historical credit loss experience adjusted for forward looking information.
-For other financial assets, expected credit loss is measured at the amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss
+Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instruk which takes into account risk profiling of customers and historical credit loss experience adjusted for forward looking information.
+For other financial assets, expected credit loss is measured at an amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss.